 On December 22, 1994, 47 Hereford was acquired by the 47 Hereford Street Limited Partnership, the general partner of which was Countryside Management, Inc. (Patrick J. Glynn, treasurer, and his wife, Anne T. Glynn, president).
 On the same day, 49 and 51 Hereford also were acquired by parallel limited partnerships, and in August of 1995, 53 Hereford was acquired by another limited partnership of which Countryside Management was the general partner.
 In February of 1999, 45 Hereford was acquired by the 45 Hereford Street LLC (Neil G. Glynn, manager).

-47 Hereford remained an apartment house in 2015.
+47 Hereford remained an apartment building in 2018.